Small spotted dogfish

 Did you know...

-Did you also know that the small-spotted catshark is nocturnal?
-It is common along the entire Norwegian coast south of Troms, but most common up to Trondheim.
-You will find them sleeping on the seabed during the day.
+Did you also know that small-spotted dogfish are nocturnal?
+These are common along the entire Norwegian coast south of Troms, but most common up to Trondheim, and can be found sleeping on the seabed during the day.